greyhill/testimg/README.md

 - `boat`
 - `man`
 - `cameraman`

+Some of these are color, some of them are grayscale.
+You can ensure a grayscale image by calling `testimg.[name](True)`.

+## Other common test images

 Please submit a pull request and link if there's a standard test image you'd like to see included.